Toghrul: Second reign

-Living in exile, Toghrul was aided by Temujin who undertook an attack to the Merkits for a second time and gave a large part of the booty to Toghrul who gifted it to different Kerait chiefs to consolidate allies with his tribe of origin.
-Temujin then allegedly attacked a Kerait clan, the Tumen Tubegen, and a large part of the survivors became Toghrul's followers.
+Living in exile, Toghrul was aided by Temüjin, who undertook an attack to the Merkits for a second time and gave a large part of the booty to Toghrul, who gifted it to different Kerait chiefs to consolidate allies with his tribe of origin.
+Temüjin then allegedly attacked a Kerait clan, the Tumen Tubegen, and a large part of the survivors became Toghrul's followers.
 The Keraites returned fully to Toghrul around 1198.
 The Naimans remained neutral and offered no help to Erke Qara because the Naiman people were then divided between two kings.
 Buyruq khan took the southern part and Tayang khan inherited the northern part of the Naiman lands.
 Erke Qara fled for the second time, this time to Buyruq khan.
-To reward the Kerait who had remained faithful to him, Toghrul ordered them to plunder the weakened Merkits for the third time.
-Significant Merkits, including two sons of Toqto'a-beki, were captured while another was murdered.
-Meanwhile, Toghrul's brother, Jakha Gambhu became blood brothers by Temujin.
+To reward the Keraites who had remained faithful to him, Toghrul ordered them to plunder the weakened Merkits for the third time.
+Important Merkits, including two sons of Toqto'a-beki, were captured while another was murdered.
+Meanwhile, Toghrul's brother, Jakha Gambhu became blood brothers with Temüjin.

 Relationship with Naimans

 Around 1199, Toghrul wanted to finish once and for all with the Naimans and the dispute between the two kings of this tribe was a useful chance to attack.
 If he attacked one of the brothers, it was almost certain that the other would do nothing and he could destroy them one after the other without having to confront the two tribes together, which could have formed a formidable alliance.
-He succeeded in bringing together Temujin and Jamukha, chief of the tribe of the Jadaran, and forced them to become allies again, for they had hitherto become enemies.
+He succeeded in bringing together Temüjin and Jamukha, chief of the tribe of the Jadaran, and forced them to become allies again, for they had hitherto become enemies.
 They did so, but with a distrust of one another.
 When the forces of coalition came together to fight Buyruq's army, they quickly realized that the Naiman lands were conducive to a long pursuit.
 Indeed, Toghrul had a hard time chasing his enemies because they had plenty of ground to escape.
 After a hike of a few hundred kilometers, Toghrul realized that he could never catch them and came back.
-Buyruq's general Kökse Sabraq attacked Toghrul who moved away from Temujin, defeated Toghrul's son Senggüm, capturing his son and wife in process.
-However they were beaten back thanks to aid from Temujin.
+Buyruq's general Kökse Sabraq attacked Toghrul, who moved away from Temüjin, defeated Toghrul's son Senggüm, capturing his son and wife in process.
+However they were beaten back thanks to aid from Temüjin.

-In 1200, Toghrul aided Temujin, who was attacked by an alliance formed by the Taichiud, commanded by Targhutai Kiriltuk, an old enemy of Temujin, and Merkit led by Toqto'a Beki, who had recently recovered his son on the banks of the Onon River.
+In 1200, Toghrul aided Temüjin, who was attacked by an alliance formed by the Taichiud, commanded by Targhutai Kiriltuk, an old enemy of Temüjin, and Merkit led by Toqto'a Beki, who had recently recovered his son on the banks of the Onon River.